-Youssef Mourra named this company Nonsuch Consulting for two reasons – one related to a great historical project that went hopelessly over budget, overtime and suffered from major ‘scope creep’ and one related to a great band from England that he adores.
+Youssef Mourra named this company Nonsuch for two reasons – one related to a great historical project that went hopelessly over budget, overtime and suffered from major ‘scope creep’ and one related to a great band from England that he adores.

 King Henry VIII wanted to build a palace that would rival Francis I’s Chateau de Chambord and to show off the power of the Tudor Dynasty.
 So he chose a site in Surrey to build the grandest of his building projects and work began in 1538.
 Within a couple of months after work had begun, it had been named ‘Nonesuch’ because it was claimed there was ‘none such place like it’ anywhere that could equal it in magnificence.
 Most of it had been built by 1541 but its construction would carry on for a few more years.
-When complete, the palace cost at least £24,000 (or over £110 million in 2014) because of its rich ornamentation.
+When complete, the palace cost at least £24,000 (or over £120 million in 2018) because of its rich ornamentation.

 Unfortunately, years later it was torn down to pay gambling debts of the then owner, Barbara, Countess of Castlemaine.
 Its ruins are found in Nonsuch Park near Epsom, London.